-Students must arrange such special accommodations according to stated procedures and deadlines established by the Registrar.
-Instructors must provide mid-term and final examinations for students who are being specially accommodated for religious reasons according to the processes and deadlines established by the Registrar.
-Students who are reservists in the Canadian Armed Forces and are required to attend training courses or military exercises, or deploy for full-time service either domestically or internationally, may be granted special accommodation with regard to attendance, availability of study materials, and assessment requirements.
+Students must arrange such special accommodations according to stated procedures and deadlines established by the registrar.
+Instructors must provide mid-term and final examinations for students who are being specially accommodated for religious reasons according to the processes and deadlines established by the registrar.

+d.
+Students who are reservists in the Canadian Armed Forces and are required to attend training courses or military exercises, or deploy for full-time service either domestically or internationally, may be granted special accommodation with regard to attendance, availability of study materials, and assessment requirements (including mid-term and final examinations).

 Student must arrange such special accommodations in consultation with their instructor.
-A signed Student Authority to Travel form shall be presented in support of any request for special accommodation.
-Denials of special accommodation may be appealed to the Dean's office of the instructor's College.
+A signed Student Permission to Travel for University Business form shall be presented in support of any request for special accommodation.
+Denials of special accommodation may be appealed to the dean's office of the instructor's college.

 e.
-Students shall be granted special accommodation due to participation in activities deemed to be official University business.
-Such activities are considered an important part of student development and include participation in Huskie Athletics, University fine or performing arts groups, participation at academic conferences, workshops or seminars related to the student's academic work, or like activities.
-Travel time to and from such activities is also considered official University business.
+Students shall be granted special accommodation due to participation in activities deemed to be official university business.
+Such activities are considered an important part of student development and include participation in Huskie Athletics, university fine or performing arts groups, participation at academic conferences, workshops or seminars related to the student's academic work, or like activities.
+Travel time to and from such activities is also considered official university business.

-In the event that such activities create a conflict with class work students shall be granted special accommodation with regard to attendance, availability of study materials, and assessment requirements.
+In the event that such activities create a conflict with class work students shall be granted special accommodation with regard to attendance, availability of study materials, and assessment requirements (including mid-term and final examinations).

 Student must arrange such special accommodations in consultation with their instructor.
-A signed Student Authority to Travel form shall be presented in support of any request for special accommodation.
-Denials of special accommodation may be appealed to the Dean's office of the instructor's College.
+A signed Student Permission to Travel for University Business form shall be presented in support of any request for special accommodation.
+Denials of special accommodation may be appealed to the dean's office of the instructor's college.